Agma-Schwa/ULTRAFRENCH/GRAMMAR.typ

 the wish, and not the act of wishing; for the latter, the indicative or subjunctive together with a verb such as #w[sḅé] ‘to wish’ are used instead.

-Verbs of fearing are typically construed with a dependent clause in the negated optative, e.g. #w[jréd’hé t’hé b’háy’ẹbharẹ́] ‘I was afraid lest you might leave’.
+Verbs of fearing typically take a dependent clause in the negated optative, e.g. #w[jréd’hé t’hé b’háy’ẹbharẹ́] ‘I was afraid lest you might leave’.

 == The Copula _eḍ_ <subsec:ed-paradigm>